StockNews.com Initiates Coverage on Titan Pharmaceuticals (NASDAQ:TTNP)

-StockNews.com assumed coverage on shares of Titan Pharmaceuticals (NASDAQ:TTNP – Free Report) in a research report sent to investors on Wednesday morning.
-The firm issued a sell rating on the specialty pharmaceutical company’s stock.
+Research analysts at StockNews.com began coverage on shares of Titan Pharmaceuticals (NASDAQ:TTNP – Get Free Report) in a report released on Thursday.
+The brokerage set a “sell” rating on the specialty pharmaceutical company’s stock.

 Titan Pharmaceuticals Stock Performance

-Titan Pharmaceuticals (NASDAQ:TTNP – Get Free Report) last issued its earnings results on Tuesday, November 14th.
-The specialty pharmaceutical company reported ($0.40) earnings per share (EPS) for the quarter.
+Titan Pharmaceuticals (NASDAQ:TTNP – Get Free Report) last posted its quarterly earnings data on Tuesday, November 14th.
+The specialty pharmaceutical company reported ($0.40) earnings per share for the quarter.
 Titan Pharmaceuticals had a negative net margin of 2,021.31% and a negative return on equity of 302.61%.

 Institutional Trading of Titan Pharmaceuticals